 Website: http://www.muiderslot.nl/?lang=en

-One of the best known region of Amsterdam is its Red Light District.
+One of the best-known regions of Amsterdam is its Red Light District.
 A top tourist attraction, the district has everything from sex museums to a Condomerie, selling condoms in all shapes and sizes.
 Visit the district at night and stroll by the brothels, sex theater and peep shows as you appreciate the naughty atmosphere of this taboo region.
-For more information on this taboo region check out my Fifty Shades of Red blog post.

 Cost: Free

-Two big things that the Netherlands are known for are wooden clogs and cheese.
-All over the country you will find vendors that offer tours of clog making and cheese making.
-The tour that we chose was at a 160 year old farmhouse turned Cheese and Klomp Factory.
-With all the tools and machinery on display and a carefully crafted video, we learned about the clog and cheese making process.
-Afterwards we even got to sample several different types of cheese made in house.
+Two big things that the Netherlands is known for are wooden clogs and cheese.
+All over the country, you will find vendors that offer tours of clog making and cheese making.
+The tour that we chose was at a 160-year-old farmhouse turned Cheese and Klomp Factory.
+With all the tools and machinery on display and a carefully crafted video, we learned about the clog and cheese-making process.
+Afterward, we even got to sample several different types of cheese made in-house.

 Cost: Free